madfam-io/plinto/docs/architecture/ARCHITECTURE.md

-# Plinto Architecture Design
+# Janua Architecture Design

 ## Executive Summary

-Plinto is designed as a **edge-native, event-driven identity platform** that outperforms Clerk through superior architecture, not just features.
+Janua is designed as a **edge-native, event-driven identity platform** that outperforms Clerk through superior architecture, not just features.
 Our design enables sub-30ms global verification, 5-minute integration, and complete data sovereignty.

 **Key Differentiators:**
 - 🚀 **Edge-first**: Authorization decisions at the edge, not round-trips to origin